How to Prepare for Your Senior Portrait Session |

 Treat yourself and use a professional if you can, but it's definitely not required!
 Hair that looks like it can move when you move look great and natural.
 Be aware of flyaways - flexible hold hairspray can help.

-Use makeup to add some color, concealer as needed, and powder to help prevent shine.
+Use makeup to add some color (20% darker than normal), concealer as needed, and powder to help prevent shine.
 Bring makeup for touch-ups.
-The goal is fresh and natural.
+For timeless photos, the goal is fresh and natural.
 False lashes photograph well.
 Painted nails (toes, too, if you're wearing sandals!) and French manicures add the perfect detail.

 A fresh haircut for the males looks best.